WHA (AM): Broadcast frequencies

 W300BM's transmitter was moved to the WISC-TV/WMSN-TV/WHA-TV candelabra tower on Madison's west side in the fall 2018.
 While the translator's power was reduced from 250 to 170 watts, its higher antenna position on the tower allows it to cover all of Dane County.
 It can be heard as far as Baraboo and Portage with a good radio.
 This had the effect of reducing the number of radio preset assignment slots used in an average day commuting around Madison, especially for those without an HD Radio in their office, home and vehicle; according to WPR officials, it was now possible for an Ideas Network listener to "tune your radio to 107.9 and leave it."
 The W215AQ translator remains active from the same tower.
 The translators allowed WHA to be heard clearly in some form across much of Madison's inner ring 24 hours a day.
 WHA is also relayed in the Janesville-Beloit area via translator W262DD on 100.3 FM.

 As part of a major realignment of WPR's offerings which took effect on May 20, 2024; WHA and WERN became the flagships of the WPR News Network, successor to the Ideas Network.
 The translators joined the all-classical WPR Music network.
-However, this substantially improved coverage of NPR news programming in Madison, since WERN penetrates further into south-central Wisconsin than the two translators.
+However, this substantially improved coverage of NPR news programming in Madison, especially at night.
+Moreover, WERN penetrates further into south-central Wisconsin than the two translators.
 As the station's signal is already widely available through analog FM translators and WERN as HD Radio subchannel, WPR shut down the AM HD Radio transmitter for the station at the same time.